purduerov/X13-Core/readme.txt

-To run a test:
+To run a proper test feed:
-  on one terminal, run: ffserver -f /etc/ffserver.conf on the other, run: ffmpeg -i ./photos/2021-02-26\ 13-19-01.mp4 -c:v libvpx -cpu-used 4 -threads 8 http://localhost:8090/stream.ffm
-  This throws up a camera feed from an old video that you may now consume
+  on one terminal, run: ffserver -f /etc/ffserver.conf on the other, run: ffmpeg -i <./path/to/.mp4> -c:v libvpx -cpu-used 4 -threads 8 http://localhost:8090/stream.ffm This throws up a camera feed from an old video that you may now consume

-Untracked:
-    yeet
-    tester
-    photomosaics
-    the_one_algo_to_rule_them_all

 Algo:
 test3 is baseline
 tolerance adds tolerance to projections